santorar/dotfiles/README.md

 # Santorar's Dotfiles
-This are my dotfiles to configure archlinux in hte way i like.
+This are my dotfiles to configure archlinux in the way i like.